Who We Are & Foundational Beliefs

 LOVING:

-In Matthew 22:34-40, Jesus is asked a question of the greatest importance, “Teacher, which command in the law is the greatest?”
-Jesus does not scoff at the question, but he responds with a legitimate answer.
+In Matthew 22:34-40, Jesus is asked a question of the most significant importance, “Teacher, which command in the law is the greatest?”
+Jesus does not scoff at the question but responds with a legitimate answer.
 “Love the Lord your God with all your heart, with all your soul, and with all your mind.”

-Additionally, this means that we will offer Him the worship that He has revealed within Scripture.
-When we assemble to worship, we’ll be found singing, praying, observing the Lord’s Supper on a weekly basis, giving of our means to the work of the Loudon Church, and studying together from the Biblical Text.
+This means we will also offer Him the worship that He has revealed within Scripture.
+When we assemble to worship, we’ll be found singing, praying, observing the Lord’s Supper every week, giving of our means to the work of the Loudon Church, and studying together from the Biblical Text.
 Our worship is focused on glorifying God, not entertaining people.

 Further, Jesus states in Matthew 22:39, “The second is like it: Love your neighbor as yourself.”
 We cannot say we love God without loving those made in His image (Genesis 1:26,27).
 We treat every person with the respect an image-bearer of God deserves, regardless of social, economic, racial, or other external characteristics.
 You will have a place among us.
 Come and see!